 To be or not to be; that is the question…….

 The Euro is as coveted a prize to the European mainland as the Higgs boson has been to particle physics.
 The discovery of the latter may unlock the door to our understanding of the universe, whereas the creation of the former was heralded as one of the greatest economic and political advancements of the last century.

 A lot of energy has been expended over the years in order to avoid a clash of interests among European Member States.
 Despite this effort, it now appears that certain governments have managed their deficits as if they have been living in a parallel universe, ignoring even the most basic of agreements.
 The absence of governance in applying rules has set Member States on a collision course which may ultimately end in a ‘big bang’ for the single currency.

-Whilst the results of the Higgs experiment have so far proven inconclusive, the probability of a Euro collapse occurring is almost down to a ‘toss of a coin’ with a 50% likelihood of a break-up.
+Whilst the results of the Higgs experiment has so far proven inconclusive, the probability of a Euro collapse occurring is almost down to a ‘toss of a coin’ with a 50% likelihood of a break-up.
 Europe’s politicians have finally grasped the gravity of the situation and are now attempting to solve the Eurozone crisis through fiscal union.
 However, this new development does not disguise the fact that the monetary union is fundamentally flawed and is thus unlikely to convince the markets.

 Devaluation and wealth management

 In order to revive growth in the weaker peripheral countries, the European Central Bank (ECB) lowered interest rates on 8 December from 1.25% to 1%.
 It is envisaged that the ECB is prepared to reduce rates even further over the coming months if necessary to stave off recession.
 Such actions will also have the net effect of weakening the value of the Euro significantly and will result in the erosion of discretionary spending power related to pensions.

 The Euro is currently trading just below $1.30, with some analysts predicting that it could trade within the $1.10 – 20 range by the end of the first quarter of 2012.